Kent Nix

-Alvin Kent Nix (born March 12, 1944) is a former American football player who played professionally as a quarterback in the National Football League (NFL).
-He played college football at Texas Christian University (TCU).
+Alvin Kent Nix (born March 12, 1944) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the TCU Horned Frogs.
 Nix is the son of Emery Nix, who played for the New York Giants in 1943 and 1946.

 College career

 Nix helped TCU to an upset of Baylor University in October 1964.
 He passed 4 yards to Joe Ball for the first score in a 17–14 win at Fort Worth, Texas.
 He led the Horned Frogs on four long scoring drives as a senior quarterback to defeat Baylor in Waco, Texas, the following October.
 Nix hit on five consecutive passes during a 79-yard drive for a touchdown, in the second quarter.
 TCU won on a field goal by Bruce Alford in the third period.
 Nix tied a Southwest Conference record with 4 touchdown passes of 31, 24, 12, and 15 yards, versus Rice University, in November 1965.
 He also scored on a one-yard plunge to give Texas Christian a 42-14 halftime lead.
 His first two touchdown passes came in the first ninety-three seconds following Rice fumbles.
 Nix was bothered for much of his collegiate career by a knee injury.
 While at TCU, he was a member of Delta Tau Delta fraternity.